-- Complaints and student issues system – password protected records are kept in the s-drive.
+- Complaints and student issues system for all students and an Under 18 log – password protected records are kept in the s-drive.
 Accessible only to the DOSs and the admin team

 - Signing in.
 Under 18s have to sign in every day (ticking the box is not acceptable)

-- Accommodation Manager phones the homestay accommodating under 18s at the end of the student’s first week and thereafter every second week to find out how the student has settled in an if there are any issues.
+- The Homestay Officer phones the homestays accommodating students under 18s at the end of the student’s first week and thereafter every second week to find out how the student has settled in an if there are any issues.

 - Friday interview with main teacher (first week, then every 3 weeks).

 - Friday staff meeting – we have staff meetings on Fridays at 1pm.
 The meeting is attended by the teachers and members of the welfare team.
 At the meeting, every student in the school is mentioned by name and feedback is given on how things are going in class, in their accommodation and with their welfare in general.
 Particular attention is paid to under 18s and teachers are reminded of any NBs in the system,

 - Mid-course Feedback form

 - Leavers Reports – all data is entered onto our database which enables analysis of the accommodation provision and of ELC's services in general.

 - Students are advised they should have private travel / health insurance before they come to the UK to cover all non-emergency treatment.

 - 3 members of staff have first aid training (including the summer centre assistant).
 A poster showing who they are is displayed in every classroom and in the hall ways.